penumbra-zone/penumbra/docs/guide/src/README.md

-Currently, Penumbra only has a command line client, `pcli` (pronounced "pickle-y"), which bundles all of the client components in one binary, and a chain-scanning daemon, `pviewd`, which runs just the view service, without spend capability.
+Currently, Penumbra only has a command line client, `pcli` (pronounced "pickle-y"), which bundles all of the client components in one binary, and a chain-scanning daemon, `pclientd`, which runs just the view service, without spend capability.
 To get started with the Penumbra test network, all that's required is to download and build `pcli`, as described in [Installation](./pcli/install.md).